Rohan-Singla/Solfund/PROJECT_DESCRIPTION.md

 ## Project Overview

 ### Description
 Solfund is a decentralized crowdfunding dApp built on Solana and deployed on devnet.
 It enables project creators to launch campaigns with a funding goal and deadline.
 Contributors can donate SOL to active campaigns.
-If the goal is met, the campaign creator can withdraw the funds.
-If the goal is not met by the deadline, contributors are eligible for refunds.
+If the goal is met before the deadline the campaign creator can withdraw the funds with the wallet they used to create .
+If the goal is not met by the deadline, contributors can do a refund.

 ### Key Features